-- 5.4.5 Open-topped release pens for pheasants are typically placed in woodland habitats.
+5.4.5 Open-topped release pens for pheasants are typically placed in woodland habitats.
 Within protected sites, woodland habitats can occur either as distinct stands forming the dominant designated feature of the site or as component stands of more open designated habitats such as heathlands, grasslands and wetlands.
-Red-legged partridges tend to be released into smaller, more temporary pens within more open habitats such as grassland and in some cases moorland, often in close proximity to cultivated land sown with cover crops.
-Although they may be considered aesthetically intrusive, the limited but direct footprint of a release pen structure itself may not be of concern.
+Red-legged partridges tend to be released into smaller, more temporary pens usually in cover crops sown onto non-designated cultivated land but occasionally within more open habitats such as unimproved grassland and in some cases moorland edge, within a protected site boundary.
+Although they may be considered aesthetically intrusive, the limited but direct footprint of a release pen structure itself may not be of conservation concern.
 However, consideration should be given to the manner in which it would be constructed and its overall size.
-In addition to the pen structure itself, it is worth noting that a closely managed, vegetation-free perimeter of up to 4m wide around pheasant enclosures might be proposed, together with electric fencing to deter predators. - 5.4.6 The proposed location of a release pen(s) and the area immediately around them (up to 20 metres but potentially up to 500m away) is a primary factor to first consider, as these will be these areas of habitat most likely to be at risk of negative effects from the direct presence of birds themselves.
+In addition to the pen structure itself, it is worth noting that a closely managed, vegetation-free perimeter of up to 4m wide around pheasant enclosures might be proposed, together with electric fencing to deter predators.

+- 5.4.6 The proposed location of a release pen(s) and the area immediately around them (up to 20 metres but potentially up to 500m away) is a primary factor to first consider, as these will be these areas of habitat most likely to be at risk of negative effects from the direct presence of birds themselves.
 Noting the area that could be affected around an average-sized pen can potentially be nearly the same area as the pen enclosure itself.
 This will require an early understanding of the current spatial distribution of designated features within a site (see also para 5.4.14). - 5.4.7 Red legged partridge pens are more likely to be located on open ground within arable and improved land and because of that are less likely to be placed within Protected Sites.
 However, releases may still be proposed within open semi-natural habitat types such as lowland grassland and heathland which will be present within Protected Sites as designated or supporting habitat.
 Wild or hard releasing, without the use of pens, can also occur.
-The general industry recommendation is to limit releases of red-legged partridge to locations adjacent to game cover placed in arable or improved grassland and to generally avoid sensitive semi-natural habitats
+The sector's own recommendation is to limit releases of red-legged partridge to locations adjacent to game cover placed in arable or improved grassland and to generally avoid sensitive semi-natural habitats (GWCT, 2021).
+Natural England supports this recommendation and advises that this advice is applicable to all such releasing proposals. - 5.4.8 Where applications to release gamebirds are submitted, it is recommended that potentially acceptable locations within a site will usually be limited to: - (a) locations within a site that do not contribute to its special interest (i.e., 'site fabric'), or if this is not present, - (b) locations within designated but less sensitive habitat types that are more resilient to or tolerant of the effects of released gamebirds - 5.4.9 In the context of where pheasants and red-legged partridges are most likely to be released, less-sensitive designated habitat types are likely to be restricted to naturally species-poor stands of dry woodland, dense scrub, grassland, dense bracken or other tall herb vegetation (as long as these habitats do not support any other more sensitive designated features e.g., ground-nesting or roosting birds, ground-dwelling invertebrates, rare individual species of plant).
+Other non-sensitive areas within a site may include those which only support geological or